opengamedata/ogd-core/Adding_a_Game.md

 e.g. For the "Wave" game, we would name the extractor `WaveExtractor` (as opposed to `app_id + "Extractor` => `WAVEExtractor`).
 The `Extractor` subclass *must* implement the following functions:
    - `__init__(self, session_id, game_table, game_schema)`: At minimum, this function should call the super constructor. `session_id` has the id of the session we are extracting data from, `game_table` contains information about the database table, and `game_schema` contains the data from the schema we defined in step 1.
 The super constructor initializes all features to have values of 0.
 If a different default value is preferred for any features, it would be a good idea to set those values here, after calling the super constructor.
-   - `extractFromRow(self, level, event_data_complex_parsed, event_client_time)`: This function is responsible for extracting feature data from a single database entry.
-The `level` and `event_client_time` tell us what level the event came from (so we know which level to use for per-level features), and when the event occurred (useful for features tracking time per level, for example). `event_data_complex_parsed` is a dictionary, parsed from JSON in the `event_data_complex` column of the database.
-If step 1 was completed correctly, the `event_data_complex_parsed` ought to match one of the `event`s from the JSON schema.
+   - `extractFromRow(self, row_with_complex_parsed, game_table)`: This function is responsible for extracting feature data from a single database entry.
+The `row_with_complex_parsed` should a row returned from the database, but with the item at `event_data_complex` already parsed into a Python dictionary from JSON.
+If step 1 was completed correctly, the `event_data_complex` ought to match one of the `event`s from the JSON schema.
+   The `game_table` holds information about the layout of the database table, as usual.
+It can be used to get items from the row at specific columns.
    This function should contain code to handle extraction from each `event` type.
 By convention, the actual extraction code should be split into separate private functions for each `event` type, so that we can get a cleanly-formatted `extractFromRow` function, as below:
      ```python
         event_type = event_data_complex_parsed["event_custom"]